Airlines eye tech partners to tap customer data

 "We have to help them extract that and use it," said Stan Boyer, of Sabre Airline Solutions.

-Amadeus, which powers flight search systems for many airlines and comparison sites, sees an opportunity to expand into hotel bookings and intelligence on travel shopping, which can help airlines to maximise customer spending.
+Amadeus, which powers flight search systems for many airlines and comparison sites, sees an opportunity to expand into hotel bookings and intelligence on travel shopping, which can help airlines to maximize customer spending.

-For Ethiopian Airlines [ETHA.UL], better use of customer data will allow the company to track higher-spending customers more closely and encourage them to spend more.
+For Ethiopian Airlines, better use of customer data will allow the company to track higher-spending customers more closely and encourage them to spend more.

 "We want to identify the high-value customers, not only on the ground but in the air," Chief Executive Tewolde Gebremariam told Reuters on the sidelines of the Antwerp summit.